For Harris, memories of a warrior mother guide her campaign

 “I just get the TV persona, but a lot of Shyamala’s directness and sense of social justice, those seem to come through,” he says.
 “I sense the same spirit.”

 The singularity of her mother’s role in her life made her death even harder for Harris.
+Gopalan Harris relished roles in her daughter’s early campaigns but was gone before seeing her advance beyond a local office.
 The senator says she still thinks of her constantly.

 “It can still get me choked up,” she said in an interview.
 “It doesn’t matter how many years have passed.”

-Harris pictures the pride her mother wore as she stood beside her when she was sworn in as district attorney in San Francisco.
-She remembers worrying about staying composed as she uttered her mother’s name in her inaugural address as California attorney general.
+She pictures the pride her mother wore as she stood beside her when she was sworn in as district attorney.
+She remembers worrying about staying composed as she uttered her mother’s name in her inaugural address as attorney general.
 She thinks of her mother asking a hospice nurse if her daughters would be OK as cancer drew her final day closer.

 “There is no title or honor on earth I’ll treasure more than to say I am Shyamala Gopalan Harris’ daughter,” she wrote.
 “That is the truth I hold dearest of all.”